 Widely recognized among the top music schools in the world, Berklee College of Music in Boston launched Berklee Online in 2002 as an online option for attending their illustrious classes.
 Over the past 15 years, the online school has grown to offer award-winning music courses, certificate programs, and bachelor’s degree programs.
 They recently began accepting applications for their first online Master’s Degree programs.
-Berklee Online is now the world’s largest online music school, teaching over 10,000 students a year through their online degree and non-degree programs.
+Berklee Online is the world’s largest online music school, teaching more than 11,000 students a year through their online degree and non-degree programs.

-The master’s degree program will continue with Berklee Online’s cost-effective, high-quality breadth of offerings, and will give students the chance to earn their degree for a total cost of $33,695 (tuition and fees included), which is roughly 20 percent less than the cost of an in-person degree.
+The Master’s Degree program will continue with Berklee Online’s cost-effective, high-quality breadth of offerings, and will give students the chance to earn their degree for a total cost of $33,695 (tuition and fees included), which is roughly 20 percent less than the cost of an in-person degree.
 Students interested in learning more can head to Berklee Online’s website here.

 Image Below = E. Michael Harrington